Skip to content

 wait-for-payment Wait for a payment to reach a terminal state

-update-payment-note Update the personal note on an existing payment
+update-personal-note Update the personal note on an existing payment

 sync-payments Sync payments from the node to the local payments cache